TamizhSelvan14/peoplesoft/README.md

 This project is part of an academic assignment for SJSU.

 ## 👥 Team
-Jaya Vyas
+Jaya Vyas,
-Prachi Gupta
+Prachi Gupta,
+Tamizh Selvan Manivannan,
 Soham Raj Jain
-Tamizh Selvan Manivannan